eProsima/Integration-Service-docs/docs/dynamicdata.rst

     :start-after: # packages
     :lines: 1,2

-To make the library more portable the cmake file needs to add the :ref:`preprocessor definitions <cmake_definitions_code>` to build our library exporting symbols.
+To make the library more portable the cmake file needs to add the :ref:`preprocessor definitions <cmake_definitions_code_dynamicdata>` to build the library exporting symbols.

 .. literalinclude:: dynamic_case_CMake.txt
     :language: cmake